 However, to stay healthy, one needs to follow a few precautions.
-For example, on a seven week trip to India and Bangladesh I never fell ill once, and I achieved this by implementing the following strategy for staying healthy when you travel.
+For example, on a seven-week trip to India and Bangladesh, I never fell ill once, and I achieved this by implementing the following strategy for staying healthy when you travel.

 This is the first item on this list for a reason.
 Never travel anywhere without one of these – and ensure you bring two in case one gets lost.
-Go on a cruise and you may see staff holding large containers of hand sanitiser offering it to passengers when they enter the restaurant.
+Go on a cruise, and you may see staff holding large containers of hand sanitiser offering it to passengers when they enter the restaurant.
 They have learnt that one of the easiest ways to assist in healthy travel is to use a hand sanitiser immediately before eating.
-In normal daily life the air is filled with particles that will land and stay on your hands.
+In normal daily life, the air is filled with particles that will land and stay on your hands.
 When at home, these don’t cause a problem because you have built a resistance to these particles.
 But when you are on the road, you are exposed to a whole new set of different particles – and your resistance to these is very low.

 One of the great fallacies of travel is “Never eat street food”.
 Experienced travellers know this to be incorrect for street food is full of flavour and cheap.
 So how can you tell which establishments are safe to eat?
 Simple – only eat at busy places frequented by locals.
 Any busy place with a fast turnover of food is highly unlikely to cause you problems, where quiet places with food sitting for prolonged periods waiting to be consumed is far more problematic.
 Thus a busy street stall is a safer option than a quiet upmarket restaurant.

-Furthermore, my rule is that if a lake, river or ocean is not nearby, I almost never eat fish.
+Furthermore, my rule is that if a lake, river or ocean is not nearby, I rarely eat fish.
 You also need to consider that if a place is subject to frequent power cuts, don’t chance any meats either.
 Of all the times I’ve suffered from travellers diarrhoea (must be dozens of times I reckon), I can attribute only one to street food – the rest all resulted from eating in a restaurant or cafe.
 As stated before, street food of itself should not cause you any concern, but any place that does not attract a lot of locals should cause you to think twice.

 Biting Insects and Animals

-One of the deadliest creatures on earth is the mosquito due to the diseases it may carry such as malaria and dengue fever to name just two.
-The most dangerous period is at dusk, so ensure you have DEET repellent and/or wear long clothes to avoid being bitten.
+One of the deadliest creatures on earth is the mosquito due to the diseases it may carry such as malaria and dengue fever, to name just two.
+The most dangerous period is at dusk, so ensure you have DEET repellent or wear long clothes to avoid being bitten.
 In malarial areas always try to sleep under a mosquito net.
 If such nets are not available (this is unlikely), but a fan is, turn it on to a fast speed and create a breeze.
-Mosquitoes avoid such breezes and if you position the fan correctly, they will stay away from your bed.
+Mosquitoes avoid such breezes, and if you position the fan correctly, they will stay away from your bed.
 As my doctor once informed me, a bite or scratch from any animal should be treated as a serious medical situation, so if this occurs seek medical attention as quickly as possible.

 Remember that you may require Yellow Fever if heading to large portions of Africa and South America.
 Some countries (and not just in Yellow Fever areas) insist on checking if you have been inoculated for Yellow Fever if you are entering or have just visited a country in a Yellow Fever area.
 Carry your Yellow Fever certificate with you when you travel, because if you do not, you may be forced to pay for another expensive jab.
-Yellow Fever now covers you for life (it was once deemed to only cover you for 10 years).
+Yellow Fever now covers you for life (it was once deemed only to cover you for 10 years).